FK Radnički Svilajnac

 FK Radnički Svilajnac (ФК Раднички Свилајнац) is a football club based in Svilajnac, Serbia.
-They compete in the Serbian League East, the third tier of the national league system.
+They compete in the Zone League West, the fourth tier of the national league system.

 History

 The club started competing in the newly formed Serbian League Timok in 1995.
 They finished as runners-up in the NATO bombing-suspended 1998–99 season and gained promotion to the Second League of FR Yugoslavia.
 The club spent three seasons in the second tier, competing in Group East from 1999 to 2002.
 In 2003, they were relegated to the Pomoravlje Zone League, the fourth tier of Serbia and Montenegro football.
 The club would win the title in the 2004–05 season and earn promotion to the Serbian League East.

 Between 2009 and 2019, the club spent 10 consecutive seasons in the Serbian League East.
 They marked their 80th anniversary in 2018.
 After placing first in the Zone League West in the COVID-19-interrupted 2019–20 season, the club was promoted back to the third tier of Serbian football.